-The musical Hamilton is Broadway’s latest hit.
-In fact, it’s so popular that it’s tough to find a ticket for under $300!
-Fortunately, they’ve released a cast recording so you can hear the songs even if you can’t afford to get in.
+The musical Hamilton was a huge hit on Broadway last year, and has now transferred for a sold-out run in the UK.
 The show tells the story of Alexander Hamilton, the first US Treasury Secretary, using hip-hop tunes.
 As you might imagine, given its subject, there’s some really great stuff in there about economics.

 Let’s start with the second act, and the song 'Cabinet Battle #1'.
 It features a debate between Hamilton and Secretary of State (and later the third US president) Thomas Jefferson about Hamilton’s financial plan for the new nation.
 The plan contained three recommendations: for the US to create a , for the US to assume the debts of the individual states, and whether the US should pay back the national debt accumulated during the revolutionary war.

 The debate we hear in the song covers the first two items of the plan and is fun yet fierce.
 Jefferson is concerned with the autonomy of the individual states, singing: “If New York’s in debt why should Virginia bear it?
 Uh, our debts are paid I’m afraid, don’t tax the South cuz we got it made in the shade”.

 He goes on: “This financial plan is an outrageous demand and it’s too many damn pages for any man to understand”, which prompts Hamilton to counter by singing: “If we assume the debts, the union gets a new line of credit, a financial diuretic”.
 In true rap battle style, he also slips in the fact that Jefferson is a slave owner, so it’s somewhat hypocritical for him to talk about freedom.